tianwei-zhang/422parks.com/_posts/2019-05-26-Crater-Lake-National-Park-Travel-Guide.md

   - National Parks
   - Parks
 ---
+Crater Lake is the deepest lake in the United States.
+At 1,943 feet, it is the second deepest in the Western Hemisphere and the ninth deepest in the world.
+Crater Lake is a recognized scenic wonder surrounded by rolling mountains, volcanic peaks and evergreen forests.
+It was formed when the volcano, Mount Mazama, collapsed.

 # TLDR
 * Best to visit is summer due to snow and fog in other seasons